blobaa/claim-ts/README.md

 ## General

-This library implements the [Claim](https://github.com/blobaa/documentation/wiki/Claim) module and must therefore be used in conjunction with the [Attestation Protocol](https://github.com/blobaa/documentation/wiki/Attestation-Protocol) [implementation](https://github.com/blobaa/attestation-protocol-ts) to realise verifiable claim based authentication.
+This library implements the [Claim](https://docu.blobaa.dev/Claim.html) module and must therefore be used in conjunction with the [Attestation Protocol](https://docu.blobaa.dev/Attestation-Protocol.html) [implementation](https://github.com/blobaa/attestation-protocol-ts) to enable verifiable claim based authentication.

 ## APIs